neoforged/.github/primers/26.2/index.md

     - `AbstractFriendsEntryContainerWidget` - An abstract container for representing a friend within the friends list.
     - `AbstractFriendsTab` - An abstract tab that represents a group of users in the friends list.
     - `FriendEntry` - An entry representing a friend.
+    - `FriendsListConfirmScreen` - A confirmation screen that the user has read and understood the Xbox friends privacy information.
     - `FriendsOverlayScreen` - An overlay showing the user's friends and friend requests.
     - `FriendsOverlayTabButton` - A button to switch between friend tabs.
     - `FriendsTab` - A tab containing the user's friends.